frederik-hoeft/rimworld-more-injuries/README.md

 **Causes**: Severe injuries to the mouth, throat, or chest that cause bleeding into the airways.

-**Effects**: Coughing, suffocation, and death if not treated immediately.
+**Effects**: Coughing, suffocation, loss of consciousness, and death if not treated immediately.

 **Treatment**: Stopping the bleeding of the mouth, throat, or chest will prevent further blood from entering the airways and slow the progression of the condition.
 If the patient is conscious, they may be able to cough up the blood on their own and clear the airway.
 If the patient is unconscious, the airways must be cleared using a specialized [airway suction device](#airway-suction-device) or by compressing the chest using [CPR](#cpr) to expel the blood and restore breathing.

+> :information_source: **Biotech DLC**: Deathresting sanguaphages will alway be able to cough up the blood on their own and clear the airway - once the bleeding has been stopped.

 #### Choking on Tourniquet